-Term Definition Uniform Transfer to Minors Act (UTMA) Also known as Uniform Gift to Minors Act (UGMA).
+Term Definition Also known as Uniform Gift to Minors Act (UGMA).
 The UTMA permits a person to make an irrevocable tax-free gift of money or other securities to a minor.
 The gifts are placed in accounts designated UTMA or UGMA.
-A custodian controls the gift, and any earnings it generates, until the child reacustodian can spend UTMA minor's support, maintenance education.
-The child automa control of the assets on his control of the asset assets for the e, benefit or tically receives -- ---
+A custodian controls the gift, and any earnings it generates, until the child reaches age 21.
+The custodian can spend UTMA assets for the minor's support, maintenance, benefit or education.
+The child automatically receives control of the assets on his or her 21st birthday. -- --